 You can enable the separate child process in the eazyBI settings page (where you initially specify the database connection).
 You need to specify the following options:

 The child process will listen on this TCP/IP port for requests from the eazyBI plugin.
-By default, the port number 3801 is suggested.
+By default, port number 3801 is suggested.
 If you run several Jira instances with the eazyBI plugin on the same server, then specify a different port number in each instance.

 - JVM options